Callan, County Kilkenny: History and name

 Callan was founded by William the Marshal in 1207 and reputedly gets its name from the High King of Ireland, Niall Caille.
-It is reported that while at war with the Norsemen the High King arrived in Callan to find that its river was in flood.
-The King witnessed his servant trying to cross the river and being swept away by the fast-flowing current.

-The King, recorded in history as a man of action, seeing the impending disaster, impetuously urged his horse into the fast flowing river in a vain bid to save his servant, only to be also overcome and drowned by the torrent.
+It is reported that while at war with the Norsemen, Niall Caille arrived in Callan to find that its river was in flood.
+The king witnessed his servant trying to cross the river and being swept away by the fast-flowing current.
+According to the legend, the king, seeing the impending disaster, impetuously urged his horse into the fast-flowing river in a vain bid to save his servant, only to be also overcome and drowned by the torrent.
 The river in question is now named the "Kings River".
+The town received its first charter in 1217 and was entitled to choose two elected members of Parliament.

+In 1650, Oliver Cromwell and his New Model Army laid siege to Callan.
+Although Sir Richard Talbot, the commander of the main defence had secretly organised to surrender, some of the other defenders refused to do so, leading to a battle for the town.
+All of the defenders and many of the townspeople who sought safety in the stone castle and parish church were killed.
+In the late 19th century, a large number of human bones and cannonballs were discovered during excavations of the ruins of the old parish church.

+On 15 February 1885, the first game of Gaelic football played under unofficial rules, drawn up by the newly formed Gaelic Athletic Association, was played at the Fair Green in Callan.
+A local team from Callan played a Kilkenny Commercials team who travelled from Kilkenny City.
+21 men lined up aside & the game finished with no score a piece.

+The Fair Green was home to John Locke's GAA Club for nearly 100 years until the new facilities were developed alongside.

 In order to commemorate those who died in the Callan area during World War One, a statue was erected outside the Church of the Assumption on Green Street.

 In 2007, Callan celebrated its 800th year.
 President Mary McAleese launched the 800th celebrations of the town being granted a charter.

 Places of interest

 Callan Motte (also known locally as simply "The Moat") is located at the top of Moat Lane just off Bridge Street.
 It is one of Ireland's best-preserved Motte-and-bailey's.

-Callan Augustinian Friary, known locally as the "Abbey Meadow", is at the North-East end of Callan and can also be accessed via Bridge Street.
+Callan Augustinian Friary, known locally as the "Abbey Meadow", is at the North-East end of Callan and accessible via Bridge Street or a lane and footbridge off Mill Street.
+The "Abbey Meadow" also contains a holy well site.

 St. Mary's Church is a medieval church located on Green Street.
 A historic workhouse is located in Prologue.